CtrlK

 Conciseness

-The skill is mostly efficient but includes some unnecessary sections like the 'Copy-Paste Prompts' block (5 examples that are largely redundant) and the 'Limitations' section which states obvious things Claude would already understand.
-The workflow routing table and execution steps are lean.
+The skill is reasonably concise but includes some unnecessary sections like 'Copy-Paste Prompts' (5 examples that are largely redundant) and 'Limitations' that explain obvious things Claude would already understand.
+The 'When to Use This Skill' section also restates what the description already conveys.

 2 / 3